 In the years up until the peak milk production season of 2001/02, the most obvious trend in local milk powder production was a steady increase in the share of wholemilk powder (WMP) output—from a low of 25% in the early-to-mid 1980s to a peak of nearly 50% share of all milk powders produced in Australia in 2001/02.
-Thereafter the trend has reversed, with skim milk powder (SMP) production regaining share to approach 70% of total milk powder production in 2012/13, before easing back towards 60% in the latest season.
+Thereafter the trend has reversed, with skim milk powder (SMP) production regaining share to reach just over 70% of total milk powder production in 2014/15.

 Australian production of milk powders (tonnes)